 While beating, heat the water in a microwave oven to boiling.
 Stir the boiling water into the cake batter.
 Pour the thin batter into the two prepared pans.

-Bake the cakes for 30 to 35 minutes or until the cake pulls away from sides of the pan, the top springs back when lightly touched, and a toothpick inserted in the center comes out clean.
+Bake the cakes for 30 to 35 minutes.
+To test for doneness, see if the cake pulls away from sides of the pan, the top springs back when lightly touched, and a toothpick inserted in the center comes out clean.
 Cool the cakes in the pans for 5 minutes, then remove from the pans and cool completely on wire racks.

 For the frosting, combine 3/4 cup butter, the peanut butter, and 2 cups of the powdered sugar and beat until smooth.
 Add 1 tablespoon milk and the salt and beat well.